Ehealey94/Dreem_Pipeline/README.md

 # Dreem_Pipeline

 This is a preprocessing pipeline for dreem data files.
+Start out with the _master_ script, which rules them all.

-It also contains some additional analysis options, such as calculating wpli, frontal alpha asymmetry and slope/offset
+The pipeline also contains some additional analysis options, such as calculating wpli, frontal alpha asymmetry and slope/offset

 To run this script you need to download and add to your matlab path:
 - eeglab